There are 6 tenses in German:

 Overview: German Tenses

-The simple present is the most used tense in German.
+The Präsens (simple present) is the most used one of the German tenses.
 It is used not only to describe the present, but also the future.

 Example: „Er geht zum Fußballtraining.“